Fish Pose Matsyasana

 Fish Pose Matsyasana Benefits

-- Stretches the chest, neck, and shoulders
+- Stretches the front of the neck and shoulders

-- Improves posture
+- Improves posture and breathing capacity

 Fish Pose Matsyasana Muscles Worked